International Design and Business Management (MDes)

-Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one of the two MIP's International Master's programmes.
+Double Degree Arrangement with Politecnico di Milano (MIP) Graduate School of Business Starting academic year 2015/16, ID&BM students, upon completion of 36 credits, are eligible to apply for a double degree in one specific MIP's International Master's programme.
 The study in MIP consists of three phrases, totaling of 60 ECTS.

 This arrangement not only enables students to achieve two Master's degrees from PolyU and MIP, but also to expand their network in Asia and Europe in a short amount of time.